aibolem/vexflow-wiki-vexchords/Build-Instructions.md

-To setup the build environments, first install NodeJS and `npm`.
+To setup the build environment, first install NodeJS and `npm`.
 Then, from the `vexflow/` directory (this repo), run:

     $ git clone _this repository_
     $ npm install